TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

       .. versionchanged:: 3.4
-         Returns ``False`` if there were any :attr:`unexpectedSuccesses` from tests marked with the :func:`expectedFailure` decorator.
+         Returns ``False`` if there were any :attr:`unexpectedSuccesses` kutoka tests marked with the :func:`expectedFailure` decorator.

    .. method:: stop()